-Testimonials from current and past participants
+Testimonials from our training participants

 “I am a self-employed BAS Agent, with [many] Small Business Clients and they are all experiencing varying degrees of distress due to 2 years of lockdowns.
 This course has given me the confidence to ask my clients ‘and how are you doing?’ after we have discussed the financial aspects… One of the things that really stands out for me is knowing it is OK to ask someone very specific and challenging questions about their state of mind, which prior to doing this course I would have thought would be the wrong thing to do.